 The next step is to create the game rules.
 A few rules you could think of:

 - Define the teams beforehand – or if people will play individually

 - No talking or giving hints allowed

 - Define the time limit

 - Define the scoring system depending on the complexity

 - Define how can the players show the proof of their quest (bring objects? photos and videos? etc.)

 “Let the hunter games begin!”

-Scavenger hunt list and game rules are set… So let the “Hunter Games” begin!
+With your scavenger hunt list and game rules set… So let the “Hunter Games” begin!